Comfort Food, Delicious Social Action

 Many people bring shelf-stable groceries and household items to stock our ShareShelf, providing extra food and goods for those who need to supplement their household budgets.

-As of September 2022, 24,000 meals have been served; grant funding and donations pay for a cook to expand our meal prep; private funds have been donated to upgrade our kitchen, adding two commercial convection ovens, a commercial reach in, a commercial fridge, and a new freezer!
+As of October 2023, 44,000 meals have been served; grant funding and donations pay for a cook to expand our meal prep; private funds have been donated to upgrade our kitchen, adding two commercial convection ovens, a commercial reach in, a commercial fridge, and two new freezers!

-Thanks to the Tamworth Foundation, New Hampshire Charitable Fund, Meredith Village Savings Bank, Walmart of Conway, Eversource, Heart and Home, Food and Nutrition Resources Foundation, and many, many individuals for their generosity in supporting our Comfort Food Meals for All program.
+Big thanks to the New Hampshire Charitable Fund, Meredith Village Savings Bank, Granite United Way, the Town of Tamworth, NH Food Bank, Walmart of Conway, Eversource, Heart and Home, Food and Nutrition Resources Foundation, and many, many individuals for their generosity in supporting our Comfort Food Meals for All program.